A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/README.md

 ***Figure 6**: Coverage of the counts performed at Mida Creek per year and month.
 The colorscale indicates the number of species recorded in each count.*

 ### Sampling Description
-Counts are carried out every month on a date and time with ideal tides (low tide at Sabaki and rising tide of 2.4m at Mida Creek).
+Counts are carried out every month on a date and time with ideal tides (low tide at Sabaki and a Neap high of 2.3m - 2.5m at Mida Creek).
 The team is composed of a staff member from A Rocha Kenya Science Department, a scribe and usually several volunteers.
-At Sabaki, the same path is taken by foot along the river to the river mouth while in Mida, the counts are performed from a stationary point.
-Scopes and tally counters are used.
-The scribe writes in a notebook, listing the species with all the counts announced during the survey and, at the end, he/she tallies the counts and write down metadata (start/end times, area covered, effect of weather on the count, disturbance of bird observed).
+At Sabaki, the same route is followed on foot along the river bank to the river mouth while in Mida, the counts are performed from a stationary point.
+Binoculars, telescopes and tally counters are used.
+The scribe writes in a notebook, listing the species with all the counts announced during the survey and, at the end, he/she tallies the counts and records key metadata (start/end times, area covered, effect of weather on the count, disturbance of bird observed).
 [A copy of the instructions](data/Notebook_Instruction.pdf) is available.
-After the count, the staff enters the counts in an excel spreadsheet, checking the count totals and assigning a count precision.
+After the count, the staff member enters the count data in an excel spreadsheet, checking the count totals and assigning a count precision.

 ### Quality control
-A rapid quality control was performed but errors might still be present in the dataset.
+A rapid quality control has been carried on this dataset but errors are likely to still be present.
 [Contact us](mailto:raphael.nussbaumer@arocha.org) in case of questions.

 ### Step Description
 The conversion to the GBIF standard is performed with [a Rmarkdown script](https://a-rocha-kenya.github.io/Waterbird-counts-Sabaki-Mida/scripts/generate_gbif_files).